Mastering the Broker Cap: How to Calculate Your Path to 100% Commission

 About This Real Estate Broker Cap Calculator

+A real estate broker cap calculator helps agents estimate how close they are to reaching their annual brokerage commission cap.
 This calculator estimates your gross commission per deal, the broker portion based on your split, your remaining cap balance, and the estimated number of deals required to reach your cap.
-It also shows your projected earnings once the cap is met so you can better plan your annual income.
+It also shows your projected earnings once the cap is met, so you can better plan your annual income.

 Sale price of the property